bakh-vv/video_to_text_caption/README.md

-# video_captioning
+# video_to_text_caption
-Video captioning on MSVD dataset
+Generating text caption for video.
+Trained on MSVD dataset